 - Develop a harmless (or as harmless as possible) preparation that will, upon introduction into the body,

 - induce a response that will protect the individual from a harmful pathogen.

-Because of Jenner's priority and his success, the term vaccine is used today for all such preparations.
+Because of Jenner's success, the term vaccine is used today for all such preparations.
 The administration of a vaccine is called immunization.